 Ithra Building

-The next morning, we had breakfast and talked about the masterclass.
+Upon arrival, we had breakfast and talked about the masterclass.
 The food helped, a la carte hotel buffet.

 Before the masterclass at 4:30pm I got to have a tour around the Ithra building, which is an amazing piece of architecture.
 It has multiple floors, a library, museum, art gallery, film and video studio, theatre, kids play area, café, plus much more.